Information, services and support during COVID-19

 Please note: All Centre face-to-face training sessions and events will be rescheduled until further notice.
 If you have registered for training, you will be contacted by email with more information.

-- A State of Emergency is in place in Victoria until 11:59pm on Sunday 31 May.
+- The State of Emergency in Victoria is in place until Sunday 6 December.

 Resources to support you, your workplace and our sector with the latest information and advice.